 Emily joined the Foundations’ staff in 2019.
 She previously worked as a client and grants manager with the SunTrust Bank Foundations and Endowments Specialty Practice.
 Emily graduated cum laude from Vanderbilt University with B.A. degrees in economics and Spanish.

 Grants Program Director

 Lizzy joined the Foundations’ staff as Grants Officer in 2005 and became Grants Program Director in 2011.
 She previously worked for the fundraising consulting firm of Coxe Curry & Associates for more than seven years, and also served as Director of Special Events for the Cystic Fibrosis Foundation in Raleigh, NC.
-Lizzy is a former trustee of the Southeastern Council of Foundations and a past chair of the Foundation Center-Atlanta Advisory Board.
+Lizzy serves on the steering committee for the Georgia Grantmakers Alliance.
+She is a former trustee of the Southeastern Council of Foundations and the past chair of Candid’s Atlanta Advisory Board.
 She graduated Phi Beta Kappa from the University of North Carolina at Chapel Hill with a B.A. degree in economics.

 Katrina joined the Foundations’ staff in 2017.
 She previously served as Vice President of Corporate Accounting at Quadrant Real Estate Advisors and as Tax Manager at Windham Brannon.
 Katrina earned her master’s degree in taxation from Georgia State University and a B.A. degree in French literature from Emory University.

 Tammy joined the Foundations’ staff in 2008.
 She previously worked as an equipment supply coordinator at Coca-Cola Enterprises and as an HR assistant at Emory Healthcare.
 Tammy earned her B.A. degree in business administration from Talladega College in 1993, and her M.A. degree in Marriage and Family Therapy Counseling from Argosy University in 2016.